itislab/alpheus/README.md

 the other side, being modified it invalidates the computed results, which is bad.

 Therefore we suggest consider not sharing the code, but use copy/paste when you explicitly want to propagate changes from one experiment to another. git will help to resolve changes.

+## Questions and Answers

+#### Why not to use some build system, like make, cmake, etc.?
+Build systems usually determine that the file/folder needs to be recalulated using modification time.
+This will not work if you push the artefact to some storage and later pull them back to your hard drive.
+Alpheus uses modification timestamps along with the data checksums to verify that the actual disk version matches the expected version of the artefact.
+Alpheus gives you an ability to offload most of the experiment artefact to external storages to free your local disk drive.
+It would be impossible with build tools, like cmake.